amacdexp/JupyterHubKyma/README.md

 > Click 'Decode' button

-## STEP 2 -Deploy JupypterHub and Service access point
+## STEP 3 -Deploy JupypterHub and Service access point

 Manually update <strong> deployment_jupyterhub.yaml </strong> with
 * clientid / secret from Step 2
 * urls to domain specific XSUAA service
 * cluster info

+Deploy Jupyterhub
+> kubectl replace --force -n mlteam -f deployment_jupyterhub.yaml

 NOTE:  Deployment may take ~10 minutes as includes a jupyter build step.
 If you have docker repository you can prepare an docker file / images containing the more time consuming steps.
 You would then refer to this image in the deployment yaml.

 NOTE2: Occassionally you may see in the Pod logs that the the Jupyter build failed due to low memory.
 Re-running usually resolves, but if problem persists increase memory of pod and/or create an image with the JupyterHub pre-built

+## STEP 4 (optional) Add a shared folder in Jupyter terminal window
+ln -s  /home/mlteam $HOME/mlteam

+## Commonly used Kubcetl commands while deploying and checking
+kubectl -n mlteam get services kubectl get APIRule -n mlteam jupyterhub -o yaml kubectl get secret -n mlteam <manually generated secret> -o yaml kubectl get ServiceInstance -n mlteam

+kubectl get pods -n mlteam
+kubectl exec --stdin -n mlteam --tty jupyterhub-<POD ID> -- /bin/bash